-- (1) The objects of the Committee are to receive, consider and deal with complaints in terms of Part III of this Chapter. - (2) The Committee must report on its activities to the Commission at least once every six months. - [s.10 inserted by s.9 of Act 20 of 2008]
+- (1) The objects of the Committee are to receive, consider and deal with complaints in terms of Part III of this Chapter. - (2) The Committee must report on its activities to the Commission at least once every six months.

 Part II Judicial conduct (ss 11-13)